 Chai Chocolate Double-Layer Fudge

 Heart-healthy and antioxidant cacao is also a powerful mood-lifter.
-So are the spices in the chai masala that flavors this fudge.
-This recipe also using yacon syrup, which is made from a tuber and is lower in calories than many other sweeteners.
+So are the spices in the chai masala that flavor this fudge.
+Sweetened with yacon syrup, a low-calorie alternative, it’s a wholesome way to enjoy chocolate while supporting heart health and mood balance.

 Equipment: Blender/mixer/grinder, 6x9 metal or glass tray lined with parchment paper, or silicone mold